info-201b-sp24/final-project-proposal-kelvinteng555/README.md

 ## Project title

- Social media on mental health
+Analysis of FF vs MM households in Gayborhood areas

 ### Authors
-Kelvin Teng, Josh Lee , October
+Kelvin Teng, Josh Lee , October Allen
 ### Date
-5/1/2024
+05/17/2024

 ## Abstract

-Our project aims to explore the impact of social media on mental health, analyzing sentiment trends and their correlation with mental health indicators.
-By examining data from platforms like Twitter, we seek to understand how online interactions influence well-being and identify potential interventions.
+Our project aims to explore the relationship between Female same sex couples and Male same sex couples in gayborhood areas.
+We hope to analyze marraige patterns in certain zip codes and overall, as well as comparison between the % married for Femal versus male and in general wether there are more Female or Male couples in these areas.

 ## Keywords

-Social media, mental health, sentiment analysis, data analytics, intervention
+gay, pride, gayborhood, lesbian, marraige, statistics

 ## Proposal

-Our project delves into the intricate relationship between social media usage and mental health.
-The pervasive nature of social platforms prompts questions regarding their effects on psychological well-being.
-We aim to investigate how sentiment expressed on social media correlates with mental health indicators such as depression rates or self-reported stress levels.
-Motivated by the increasing reliance on social media for communication and its potential impact on mental health, our research seeks to shed light on this critical intersection.
+Our project delves into the differences in same-sex couples for males and females.
 The questions we pose include:

 1. How does sentiment expressed on social media platforms correlate with mental health indicators?